 This is really handy if you’re managing your site with SVN or GIT or Composer and want to reduce the amount of clutter and extra files you download.

-So.. since version 3.7 WordPress has had a neat auto-update function, unfortunately WordPress is also quite cautious so it check to see if the website is using any kind of Version Control and if so disables the auto update function.
+So.. since version 3.7 WordPress has had a neat auto-update function, unfortunately, WordPress is also quite cautious so it checks to see if the website is using any kind of Version Control and if so disables the auto update function.
 BUT what if your using version control but not to actually manage what version of WordPress is installed.

-Luckally this line of code will override the “under version control” test of the autoupdate
+Luckily this line of code will override the “under version control” test of the auto update and re-enable automatic updates.

 re-enabling the auto-update functionality.